-This means including testimonials from past happy sellers, emphasizing the fact that you’re a local real estate investor, showing your online reviews, being honest about your process, and sharing your company’s vision and mission.
+This means including testimonials from past happy sellers, emphasizing that you’re a local real estate investor, showing your online reviews, being honest about your process, and sharing your company’s vision and mission.

 Video testimonials are particularly effective.
 Here’s an example from a Carrot member (Carrot websites provide a lot of space for adding credibility and, for that reason, are the highest-converting websites in the industry!)…

-Set The Tone — With the colors, the words, and even the font you choose for your offline and online marketing materials, you’re creating a tone of voice for your brand.
+Set The Tone — With the colors, words, and font you choose for your offline and online marketing materials; you’re creating a tone of voice for your brand.
 Maybe it’s stoic and professional.

 Be Honest — One of the best ways to differentiate yourself from the competition is to be upfront and honest.
-In fact, being dishonest will almost always backfire.
+Being dishonest will almost always backfire.
 It’s better to tell people who you help and how you can help them so that the right people dial your number in the first place.

 1. Don’t Ask For a Price Right Away